The Highwaymen (folk band): Career

-In 1967, Dave Fisher moved to Hollywood where he composed and arranged music for films and television and worked as a studio singer and musician.
-He wrote more than a thousand songs, many of which have been used in movie and television productions.
+In 1967, Dave Fisher moved to Hollywood, where he composed and arranged music for films and television and worked as a studio singer and musician.
+He wrote more than 1000 songs, many of which have been used in movie and television productions.
 After serving in the Army Reserve, Burnett graduated from Harvard Law School in 1967 and "went on to a long career in law and banking."
 Chan Daniels studied acting for several years in New York and Hollywood and later graduated from Harvard Business School and became an executive for Capitol Records.
-Steve Butts received a Ph.D. in Chinese Politics from Columbia, and until retirement served as an academic administrator at the University of Wisconsin-Madison, Grinnell College, and Lawrence University.
+Steve Butts received a PhD in Chinese politics from Columbia, and until retirement served as an academic administrator at the University of Wisconsin-Madison, Grinnell College, and Lawrence University.
 He also taught baroque music performance at the Lawrence University Conservatory of Music and statistics at Columbia.
 Steve Trott, after graduating from Harvard Law, became a prosecutor in the Los Angeles County District Attorney's office.
-Later, he served as Associate Attorney General, the number two position in the United States Department of Justice during the Presidency of Ronald Reagan and in 1987 was appointed a judge of the United States Court of Appeals for the Ninth Circuit.
+Later, he served as associate attorney general, the number-two position in the United States Department of Justice during the Presidency of Ronald Reagan and in 1987 was appointed a judge of the United States Court of Appeals for the Ninth Circuit.

 The original Highwaymen, minus Daniels (who died in 1975), reunited in 1987 for a concert for their 25th college reunion.
 From that time until the death of Dave Fisher in 2010, the original band recorded several albums and performed a dozen or so concerts a year.
-Their studio album from this period, The Water Of Life A Celtic Collection (2004), was recorded and engineered by their bassist Johann Helton at JoTown Records in Boise, Idaho.
-Two additional CDs, in concert format, The Highwaymen in Concert, and When the Village Was Green, was released in 2002 and 2007.
+Their studio album from this period, The Water of Life: A Celtic Collection (2004), was recorded and engineered by their bassist Johann Helton at JoTown Records in Boise, Idaho.
+Two additional CDs, in concert format, The Highwaymen in Concert, and When the Village Was Green, were released in 2002 and 2007, respectively.

-In 1990, the members of the original group sued country music's Highwaymen, made up of Willie Nelson, Waylon Jennings, Johnny Cash, and Kris Kristofferson over their use of the name, which was inspired by a Jimmy Webb ballad they had recorded.
+In 1990, the members of the original group sued country music's Highwaymen, made up of Willie Nelson, Waylon Jennings, Johnny Cash, and Kris Kristofferson, over their use of the name, which was inspired by a Jimmy Webb ballad they had recorded.
 The suit was dropped when all parties agreed that the folk group owned the name and that the folk group would grant the nonexclusive, nontransferable license to the supergroup to use the name.
 The two groups then shared the stage at a 1990 concert at the Universal Amphitheater in Hollywood.

 The original group last performed in August 2009 at the Guthrie Center in Massachusetts.
-The rock and roll magazine Blitz described the Highwaymen's record of their 1963 concert at Massachusetts Institute of Technology as the best compilation or reissue of 2009.
+The rock-and-roll magazine Blitz described the Highwaymen's record of their 1963 concert at Massachusetts Institute of Technology as the best compilation or reissue of 2009.
 Blitz also named the band's album When the Village Was Green one of the best releases of 2007.